mtyrolski/CaRL/README.md

 ---
 ## Codebase Authors

 From late 2022 to 2024, this codebase was actively developed by various subgroups of our team.
-Here are the contributors and authors of the codebase:
+Here are the contributors and authors of the codebase (chronologically ordered):
-Michał Tyrolski, Emilia Wiśnios, Gracjan Góral, Franek Budrowski, Michał Zawalski
+Michał Tyrolski, Emilia Wiśnios, Michał Zawalski, Gracjan Góral, Franek Budrowski